 Disaster and business continuity planning

 Business continuity planning and preparedness are key to business survival.
-Just as we encourage clients to protect their animals in a disasterand we take steps to protect our own families and loved ones, we also must put plans in place to protect our practices.
-Learn the essential elements of an emergency/disaster business continuity plan and how to create or improve one for your practice.
+Just as we encourage clients to protect their animals in a disaster, and we take steps to protect our own families and loved ones, we also must put plans in place to protect our practices.
+Learn the essential elements of an emergency/disaster business continuity plan and how to create – or improve – one for your practice.

 Dr. Warren Hess, an assistant director in AVMA’s Division of Animal and Public Health, explains how business continuity planning can enable your practice to keep operating during an emergency – whether hurricane, tornado, wildfire, or even pandemic.
 Emergencies can occur at any time; we can minimize their impact by being prepared.